fastify/fastify-redis/README.md

 // create by specifying host
 fastify.register(require('fastify-redis'), { host: '127.0.0.1' })

-// OR or by specifying Redis URL fastify.register(require('fastify-redis'), { url: 'redis://127.0.0.1', /* other redis options */ })
+// OR by specifying Redis URL
+fastify.register(require('fastify-redis'), { url: 'redis://127.0.0.1', /* other redis options */ })

 // OR with more options